d-gurgurov/Language-Neurons-Manipulation/README.md

-# Language Neuron Identification and Manipulation (LAPE Method)
+# Language Neuron Identification and Manipulation

 This repository provides code for identifying and manipulating language-specific neurons in transformer-based language models using the **LAPE (Language Probability Entropy)** method introduced by [Tang et al. (2024)](https://arxiv.org/abs/2402.16438).